antjes88/PostgreSQLInterface/README.md

 # PostgreSQLInterface
 ## Introduction
 This package allows to load and extract data from a PosgreSQL Database using simple SQL style methods.
-At the moment, it has only been tested on a Heroku Postgres Database, though it should not be hard to extended the *init* method to be able to interact with other cloud or premises providers that uses PosgresSQL technology (maybe the method *create_connection* will also need to be modified).
-Also, It could be used as reference to create new interfaces to connect to other RDBS the same way this one is inspired on the one to connect to SQLServer located on the library berryworld.
+At the moment, only has been implemented for Heroku-Amazon Databases, though it should be easy to extent this package to interact with other vendors as is it created following the Factory Pattern.

 ## Structure
-The library has an unique class that handles the relations to a database allowing to load and extract data.
+The library has a parent abstract class that contains the main methods, then a children class implements the particularities of a vendor, finally, a function handles the creation of the objects.
 Below, you can find a little introduction to all relevant methods.
 For more information, read the doc of the method or take a look to the tests in the repo.

 ## Instantiate the class
 To instantiate the class to connect to a Heroku Database:
 ```
-heroku_db = PostgreSQL(database_url)
+heroku_db = postgres_factory(vendor='heroku', database_url=database_url)
 ```
 *database_url* can be found on the section *Config Vars* inside the tab *Settings* of your Heroku app or on the section *Database Credentials* of the tab *Settings* of your Heroku Datastore.